-If requested, KRRC will pay for three portable, self-supporting tanks (5000 - 6000 gallons each) with hoses and pumps for refilling to Cal Fire.
-These portable tanks can be stored in fire department buildings (e.g., CFSU headquarters in Yreka, Hornbrook FD, or Copco Lake FD) or in pre-determined locations either along existing roads in the ASE area and can always be transported elsewhere if needed.
+As specified in a cooperative agreement with CalFire, the Renewal Corporation will pay for seven dip tanks, including five portable, self-supporting tanks (5000 - 6000 gallons each) and two portable helicopter sling tanks (350 gallons each) with hoses and pumps for refilling.
+These portable tanks can be stored in fire department buildings (e.g., CFSU headquarters in Yreka, Hornbrook FD, or Copco Lake FD) or in predetermined locations either along existing roads in the ASE area and can always be transported elsewhere if needed.
 There are several strategic locations these tanks could be staged in locked housing.
-Camp Creek and Jenny Creek both have 150+ ft wide gravel lots near the locations where dry hydrants will be installed, so they provide good helicopter clearance and reliable access to water.
+Camp Creek and Jenny Creek both have 150+ Ft wide gravel lots near the locations where dry hydrants will be installed, so they provide good helicopter clearance and reliable access to water.
 These locations could provide a higher elevation drafting alternative to refilling in the Klamath River.
-The Mallard Cove boat launch at Copco Lake provides a similarly suitable gravel lot staging location for a portable tank near Deer Creek.
 They can be placed in open areas that meet the drafting criteria for helicopters.
-Water pumps and hoses will accompany the portable tanks for on-site pumping from ponds, streams, and hydrants.
-If requested, KRRC will also pay for two portable, helicopter sling tanks (350 gallons each) and pumps and hoses to be housed at CFSU headquarters in Yreka that can be airlifted elsewhere if needed.
-KRRC will seek an agreement with Cal Fire to implement this measure.
+Water pumps and hoses will accompany the portable tanks for onsite pumping from ponds, streams, and hydrants.
+The cooperative agreement may address amortization of this equipment.